 When you look in your closet what do you see?
 A thoughtfully planned wardrobe, rich with investment items and peppered with those less expensive items that bring in a dash of style, allowing you to get dressed easily and effortlessly every day?
 Or is it more an assortment of one-hit wonders bought on the clearance rack that doesn't actually go with anything and have never even been worn.
-In fact, the price tags are still on many of the items and you cringe every time you see that glaring $49.99 in red and think of how many lattes or fresh flowers you could have bought for that price (or even the $300 jacket you REALLY wanted).
+In fact, the price tags are still on many of the items and you cringe every time you see that glaring price in red ink and think of how many lattes or fresh flowers you could have bought for that price (or even the $300 jacket you REALLY wanted).

 Why does this happen?
 You set off with good intentions but go shopping without any real goal in mind.
 You drift aimlessly from store to store in search of that 'perfect something', even though you have never defined what that is.
 Oh, you already know that we'd love to have those perfectly tailored camel trousers that could be worn 12 months a year and would go with just about every top in our closet, but they're $250 and that's way too much to spend on a pair of pants.
 So instead, we buy things to satisfy our desire but, like a craving for food, it never really does the trick.
 So you buy more to fill the void.
 You’ve overspent (much more than the $250 the perfect pair of pants would have cost) but all you have to show for it is a closet full of sale items that are just ok.
 Help!